Think refill pouches are sustainable? Think again.

 A truly sustainable refill system

 Glass can be easily sterilised in the home to be safely refilled and repurposed.
-Glass can be recycled in perpetuity via the curbside recycling system without a loss of integrity, meaning there are no limitations to its recycling lifespan.
+It can be recycled endlessly via every Australia kerbside recycling system without a loss of integrity, meaning there are no limitations to its recycling lifespan.
 Glass is manufactured from natural raw materials: silica (sand), soda ash and limestone - not oil or petrochemicals - making the process far more environmentally sound than plastic manufacture.

 Should it enter our natural ecosystems, glass poses no risk of leaching toxins into soil and water.
 Similarly, it does not pose any risk to wildlife or marine life.